Disco Inferno (wrestler): The Mamalukes enforcer

 Inferno won the Cruiserweight Championship from Psychosis on October 4, 1999, edition of Nitro.
 He entered a program with Lash LeRoux and had a successful title defense against LeRoux at Halloween Havoc.
 He was joined by a new ally Tony Marinara.
 Inferno dropped the Cruiserweight title to Evan Karagias at Mayhem after Inferno accidentally attacked Marinara.
 Marinara joined The Mamalukes, while Disco was joined by LeRoux.
 At Starrcade, Disco and LeRoux lost to Mamalukes after Disco accidentally attacked LeRoux.
 Disco aligned with Mamalukes and became an enforcer for the duo.

 The Filthy Animals and heel incarnation

 In spring 2000, Eric Bischoff and Vince Russo "rebooted" WCW and the New Blood was formed.
 Disco joined The Mamalukes, then the Filthy Animals, renaming himself Hip Hop Inferno and then Disqo (a pun on R&B singer Sisqó, whose single "Thong Song" was a major hit at the time).
 The Filthy Animals feuded with Misfits in Action and Disqo unsuccessfully challenged Lieutenant Loco for the Cruiserweight Championship at The Great American Bash.

+In June 2000, Gilbertti assisted in the booking of the WCW shows.
+During that time, the booking committee consisted of Gilbertti, Vince Russo, Bill Banks, Ed Ferrara, and Terry Taylor.

 At New Blood Rising, Disqo refereed a fatal four-way match for the World Tag Team Championship, which KroniK won.
 At Fall Brawl 2000, Filthy Animals fought Natural Born Thrillers to a no contest in an elimination match.
 During the match, Disco turned on Konnan by hitting him with a Chart Buster and began feuding with both the Animals and the Thrillers.